The Exterminating Angel

 Buñuel’s satirical humor pervades the movie, always exposing the incivility that hides beneath the veneer of politeness in high society.
 The rich bring their troubles on themselves and fail to learn from their punishments.
 The most irreverent joke is the unspoken irony in the three closets on one side of the salon, each door bearing a painted image: an archangel, the Virgin Mary, and a saint with a halo and a monastic robe.
 The closet behind the archangel is filled with vases which the entrapped characters use for toilets.
 Behind the Virgin Mary they store the dead body of Sergio, and the amorous couple Eduardo and Beatriz hides for privacy behind the monk.
 Behind each door therefore is a taboo: toilets, death, and sex, and the joke is that the figure on each door can never partake in that taboo.
 An angel cannot use a toilet, Mary never dies, and a monk can never enjoy sex.

-The Exterminating Angel ends on a similar note of irony.
+The Exterminating Angel ends on a similar irony.
 The characters get trapped yet again, in a church where they’ve come to offer a mass of thanksgiving.
 This is yet another repetition, echoing their long stay in the salon, and the deeper reality this time is that they will never get out.
 Their escape from the room was a cheerful fantasy, but in truth they’ll never break free from their antisocial nature.
 They will always live detached lives, and bourgeois society will always be dysfunctional.

 CONNECTIONS: